 Originally from Ghana, Johannes Buabeng-Baidoo later moved to South Africa and is now a lecturer in human rights law at the University of the Gambia.
 He is an enthusiast about human rights, works closely with his students to help them understand the African human rights system and wants them to become ready to make sharp arguments in court.
-In this interview Johannes explains what role the African Human Rights Case Law Analyser plays in that and how he and his students use information that they did not have access to before.

 When did you first start using the African human rights case law analyser?
 How did you find out about it?